 Genesis 49:2, 8-10

-Advent is a time for us to prepare ourselves for His coming, and reflect on the rich history that has brought us here.
+Advent is a time for us to enjoy, prepare ourselves for His coming, and reflect on the rich history that has brought us here.
 Instead of blinding ourselves to everything but Christmas, we should enjoy the journey beforehand.
 Throughout Advent we are graced with readings, traditions and music that exude our faith and give us the opportunity to prepare our hearts.
 We take time to clear away all the debris that has built up, so that when He comes the path is clear.
 As we prepare in these final days of Advent for the coming of Christ at Christmas, let us remind ourselves that we must take time to reflect on our rich Salvation History and prepare, as we should every day, the way of Lord.
 Taking the time to immerse ourselves in the rich spiritual traditions of Advent, we can truly become those voices crying out in the wilderness.
 We become the messengers for and proclaiming Christ’s arrival.

-A voice proclaims in the wilderness prepare the way of the LORD! – Isaiah 40:3
+A voice proclaims in the wilderness prepare the way of the LORD! – Is 40:3

 Kim Valdez is a Pastoral Associate at Holy Name Passionist Retreat Center in Houston, Texas.